KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 class KeyboardController: KeyboardInputViewController {}
 ```

-This gives your controller access to additional functionality, such as new lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboard()``, observable state like ``KeyboardInputViewController/keyboardContext``, services like ``KeyboardInputViewController/keyboardActionHandler`` and much more.
+This gives your controller access to new lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboard()``, observable ``KeyboardInputViewController/state``, ``KeyboardInputViewController/services``, and much more.

-The default ``KeyboardInputViewController`` behavior is to setup a standard ``SystemKeyboard``, then call ``KeyboardInputViewController/viewWillSetupKeyboard()`` when the keyboard view should be created or updated.
+KeyboardKit will by default use a standard ``SystemKeyboard``.
+If you just want to use this standard view, you don’t have to do anything.

-To set up KeyboardKit with a custom view, you can override ``KeyboardInputViewController/viewWillSetupKeyboard()`` and call `.setup(with:)` to customize the ``SystemKeyboard`` or use a custom view:
+To customize the keyboard view, you can override **viewWillSetupKeyboard()** and call any of the **setup** functions with a custom view:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {